teimour-halizadeh/teimour-halizadeh.github.io/_publications/2024-01-14-Affine-transformation-analysis.md

 "
 collection: publications
 permalink: /publication/affine-transformations
-excerpt: "This research deals with analyzing privacy preserving properties of random affine transformations when they are adopted for MPC problems"
+excerpt: "This research deals with analyzing privacy preserving properties of random affine transformations when they are adopted for MPC problems."
 date: '2024-01-14'
 venue: 'Preprint'
 paperurl: 'https://arxiv.org/abs/2401.05835'